tmllull/raspi/mailNotificationLogin/README.md

 ## How to use
-This is a simple script for send an email and notification using Pushbullet servcie when someone login into Raspi.
+This is a simple script for send an email when someone login into Raspi.

-First of all, we need to configure a mail client, and we follow [this steps]().

-Then, we need to create an "Access token" from [Pushbullet website](http://www.pushbullet.com), in your account settings.

-Create file pushLogin.sh with the following code, changing *YOURTOKEN* for the token generated from Pushbullet.
+Create a new file loginScript.sh:

     #!/bin/bash

-    API="YOURTOKEN"
-    MSG="Login from user $PAM_USER"

-    curl -u $API: https://api.pushbullet.com/v2/pushes -d type=note -d title="Raspi Alert" -d body="$MSG"

-    exit 0

-Create a new file named pushLogout.sh and copy the same code changing the MSG for "Logout..."

-Copy files to yout scripts folder (or where you want) and change permissions on it to allow execution:

-    sudo cp pushLogin.sh /home/pi/scripts
-    sudo chmod 755 /home/pi/scripts/pushLogin.sh
-    sudo chmod 755 /home/pi/scripts/pushLogout.sh

-Create a new file login_script.sh:

-    #!/bin/bash

-    PUSHBULLETIN="/home/pi/scripts/pushLogin.sh"
-    PUSHBULLETOUT="/home/pi/scripts/pushLogout.sh"

     if [ "$PAM_TYPE" != "close_session" ]; then
-        $PUSHBULLETIN >/dev/null 2>/dev/null
         subject="Raspi Login"
         {
                 date